Frequently Asked Question Answers

 Our Suites style living is the most popular housing.
 Each suite is designed to accommodate four students and includes a living room, four individual bedrooms, and two bathrooms.

-The Reiver Village is an apartment is designed to accommodate two to four students and includes a living room, dining area, two bedrooms, bathroom, and kitchen.
+The Reiver Village is an apartment is designed to accommodate two (single option) to four (quad option) students and includes a living room, dining area, two bedrooms, bathroom, and kitchen.

 Iowa Western's Reiver Tower residence hall is a high rise, five story building that houses male students in a traditional dorm room.
 There are single and double rooms available.